darcar31/blog-posts/slack-node/slack-node.md

 </p>
 </details>

-Again, the Block Kit Builder doesn't put any identifying information on our blocks.
+Like before, the Block Kit Builder doesn't put any identifying information on our blocks.
 To handle a modal submit, we must add a `callback` to our payload.
 We also need to put a `block_id` on any block we want to get input data out of later, and an `action_id` that matches to the input element within the block.

 I have added the following ids: